afknapping/ticketmd/README.md

 A plain-markdown ticket system for the terminal.
 A ticket is a file.
 Order is absolute, encoded by which folder it's in.
-The filesystem is the database — no server, no external dependencies beyond Ruby's standard library.
+The filesystem is the database: no server, no dependencies beyond Ruby.

 Runs in any terminal, including a Claude Code terminal pane.